 Hair Makeup Jewelry GIRLS Hair must be neat and clean and conservatively styled.
 There should be no excessive ornamentation (flowers, beads, etc.).
 Hair coloring, bleaching, highlighting, tinting, or excessive ornamentation is not allowed.
 Unusual haircuts are not permitted.
 No makeup is allowed.
 No nail polish or artificial nails are allowed.
 No visible tattoos either permanent or temporary are allowed.
 Only one necklace and/or one bracelet may be worn.
 Watches may be worn.
 Medical bracelets or medical necklaces may be worn.
 Piercings (other than one pair of earrings) are not allowed.
-Smart watches are not permitted to be worn during school hours.
-Hair must be conservative in style, short, above the eyes and the collar of the shirt.
+Smartwatches are not permitted to be worn during school hours.
+BOYS Hair must be conservative in style, short, above the eyes and the collar of the shirt.
 Excessive hairstyles (Mohawks, faux-hawks, etc.) will not be allowed.
-Unusual haircuts are No makeup is allowed.
-Boys may not wear earrings, bracelets, or pierced jewelry of any kind.
-Necklaces with a cross or religious medal on a linked chain may be worn.
-Medical necklace, medical bracelet, and/or watch BOYS not permitted.
+Unusual haircuts are not permitted.
 Hair must be neat and clean and conservatively styled as determined by school personnel.
 Hair coloring, bleaching, highlighting, and tinting is not allowed.
 No facial hair.
-No visible tattoos either permanent or temporary are allowed. are permitted.
+No visible tattoos either permanent or temporary are allowed.
+No makeup is allowed.
+Boys may not wear earrings, bracelets, or pierced jewelry of any kind.
+Necklaces with a cross or religious medal on a linked chain may be worn.
+Medical necklace, medical bracelet, and/or watch are permitted.
 Hats may not be worn in the building.
-Smart watches are not permitted to be worn during school hours.
+Smartwatches are not permitted to be worn during school hours.